Voyant-Photonics/voyant-ros/README.md

 ## Configuring Foxglove for Pointcloud Visualization

-The launch command will start the driver and publish pointcloud data on the `/voyant_points` topic.
+The launch command will start the driver and publish pointcloud data on the `/point_cloud` topic.
 It will also open the Foxglove GUI for visualization.

+1. Click on `Open connection...` in the Foxglove GUI on the left panel.
-1. Connect Foxglove to the default websocket server at `ws://localhost:8765`
+2. Connect Foxglove to the default Foxglove websocket server at `ws://localhost:8765`
-2. In the top right corner of the Foxglove GUI title bar, click on the `Layout` button and import the configuration file from `config/voyant_ros_foxglove_cfg.json`
+3. In the top right corner of the Foxglove GUI title bar, click on the `Layout` button and import the configuration file from `config/voyant_ros_foxglove_cfg.json`

 This will load a layout with pointcloud data visualization, offering three different color maps.
-For more information on the colormap options, refer to the [Foxglove Colormap Documentation](https://voyant-photonics.github.io/getting-started/README.html).
+For more information on the colormap options, refer to the [Foxglove Colormap Documentation](https://voyant-photonics.github.io/getting-started/visualization.html).